 Ovechkin’s shootout winner lifts Caps over Jets

 Alex Ovechkin scored in the top of the fifth round of the shootout, and goalie Braden Holtby kicked away a Nikolaj Ehlers slap shot in the bottom half as the Washington Capitals defeated the visiting Winnipeg Jets, 4-3, on Tuesday night.
-The shootout was even at two after four rounds before Ovechkin put a back-hander past goalie Laurent Brossoit for a 3-2 lead.
+The shootout was even at two goals apiece after four rounds before Ovechkin put a back-hander past goalie Laurent Brossoit.
 Ehlers then came right up the middle and blasted a slap shot that Holtby kicked away to give Washington its second straight victory.

 This was the first part of a home-and-home series with the Jets.
 The second part of it comes in Winnipeg on Thursday night.
 Washington honored Ovechkin before the game for reaching the 700-goal milestone last weekend, and then he scored the first goal just 1:55 into the contest.